Lila Downs: 1999–2000: Tree of Life/Yutu Tata

-2001–2003: Border/La Linea
+2001–2003: Border/La Linea (The Line)

 Border, released by EMI Music in 2001, was the first album by Downs to feature songs sung in English.
 The album was released simultaneously in the United States and Mexico.
 With this album Downs merged sounds from different genres such as traditional folk music, hip hop, rock and chilena.
 It included fifteen songs, eleven in Spanish, three in English and one in Mayan.
-The album received generally good reviews and placed seventh in "Top charts" of world music.
-It also stirred up controversy due to its frank discussion of immigration, Native American marginalization and the Acteal massacre.
+The album received generally good reviews and placed seventh in the top charts of world music.
+It also stirred up controversy due to its frank discussion of immigration, Indigenous marginalization and the Acteal massacre.
 This drew criticism, especially from politicians and the church.

 The album's first single was released in Mexico, "Mi corazón me recuerda", a poem by Chiapas poet Jaime Sabines.
 Set to music, it achieved moderate success on the Mexican music charts.
-In Spain the song "La Llorona", in France the song "Corazoncito Tirano" and in the United States the song "Medley: Pastures of Plenty/This Land Is Your Land/Land" were released as singles.
+In Spain the song was called "La Llorona", in France the song was called "Corazoncito Tirano" and in the United States the song was called "Medley: Pastures of Plenty/This Land Is Your Land/Land" were released as singles.
 The latter incorporates two Woody Guthrie songs, "Pastures of Plenty" and "This Land is Your Land" as well as original lyrics by Downs in "Land".